 The impact of the initiative group will therefore not only be felt in Germany but also internationally.
 This is why we are inviting further companies from Germany and abroad to participate.

-Which companies may join the initiative group?
+Which companies may join the Aquaculture Welfare Initiative?

 In principle, all companies which also aim to raise animal welfare standards in aquaculture by implementing them and/or making their own contributions can join.
 To do so, they sign a Letter of Intent.
 Participation is free of charge until further notice (at least until the end of 2021) – the Albert Schweitzer Foundation covers all expenses.